didash20/Mixed-Messages/README.md

 # Mixed Messages
-This is a mixed death generator program.
-Every time a user runs the program, they should get a new, randomized output.
-The output consists in the way that the person who runned the program is going to die, with four pieces of data (who, how, where and when).
+This is a mixed death message generator program.
+Every time a user runs the program, they should get a new randomized output.
+The output consists in the way that the person who ran the program is going to die, with four pieces of data (who, how, where and when).

 ## Table of contents